Find a Lender-Approved Local Conveyancer in Orpington

 Recently asked questions about conveyancing in Orpington

-Expecting to exchange soon on a studio apartment in Orpington.
-Conveyancing lawyers assured me that they will have a report out to me next week.
+Planning to sign contracts shortly on a garden flat in Orpington.
+Conveyancing lawyers have said that they are sending me a report within the next couple of days.
 Are there areas in the report that I should be focusing on?

 Your report on title for your leasehold conveyancing in Orpington should include some of the following:

-For details of the information to be included in your report on your leasehold property in Orpington please ask your lawyer in ahead of your conveyancing in Orpington.
+For a comprehensive list of information to be included in your report on your leasehold property in Orpington please enquire of your lawyer in ahead of your conveyancing in Orpington.

-I own a second floor flat in Orpington.
-In the absence of agreement between myself and the landlord, can the Leasehold valuation Tribunal determine the amount payable for a lease extension?
+I am the registered owner of a two-bedroom flat in Orpington.
+Given that I can not reach agreement with the freeholder, can the Leasehold valuation Tribunal determine the premium payable for a lease extension?

-An example of a Lease Extension decision for a Orpington property is 1 Southlands Court Southlands Road in September 2013.
-The Leasehold Valuation Tribunal determined that the premium to be paid by the tenant on the grant of a new lease, in accordance with section 56 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 was £30,541 This case was in relation to 1 flat.
-The remaining number of years on the lease was 50.57 years.
+An example of a Lease Extension decision for a Orpington premises is 1 Southlands Court Southlands Road in September 2013.
+The Leasehold Valuation Tribunal determined that the premium to be paid by the tenant on the grant of a new lease, in accordance with section 56 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 was £30,541 This case related to 1 flat.
+The unexpired residue of the current lease was 50.57 years.

 Last updated